Experienced Car Accident Attorney in Long Beach

 Do Not Leave The Scene of the Car Crash

 Take pictures of the crash, get phone numbers from any involved parties, and collect contact information from any witnesses in the area.
-We recommend you contact the local police department and file a police report, which will help build evidence to support your legal claims.
+We recommend you contact the local Long Beach police department and file a police report, which will help build evidence to support your car accident claims.
 Only after all this is done should you leave the accident scene.

 Do Not Place Blame or Admit Guilt